shekarramaswamy4/github-bot/README.md

 Pull the repo, and run `yarn dev` in the `github-app` directory.

-You have two options to develop the bot:
+You have two options to develop the app:

 - use the same source code, but spin up a github app in your own repository
 - ask me for the .env file and collaborator access to try it out on this repository